canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 **To write tests that use DateTime.Now, create a wrapper for DateTime.Now and use a fake or test double with a fixed date.
 As an alternative, create a setter or an optional constructor to pass a reference date**.

 Let's continue where we left off.
-Last time, in our post about the [the Builder pattern]({% post_url 2021-04-26-CreateTestValuesWithBuilders %}), we wrote two tests to check if a credit card was expired.
+Last time, we wrote two tests to check if a credit card was expired using [the Builder pattern]({% post_url 2021-04-26-CreateTestValuesWithBuilders %}).
 These are the tests we wrote at that time.

 ```csharp
 using FluentValidation.TestHelper;